My path in life has always been focused towards representing an idea visually.

 My earliest memories are of colors – red carpet in my room, my sister’s pink and white polka dot bedspread, the brown beaded curtain to our laundry room.
 I still find color to be inspiring and memorable, which is why I feel it’s of vital importance in design and branding.
 While I was growing up I took classes in drawing, jewelry making, and spent countless hours perfecting my photo prints in the darkroom.
 Anything creative or artistic, I wanted to learn about and practice.

 My grandfather would give me discontinued paper swatch books from his work and I would make tiny booklets from the scraps, which also turned into a strong interest in textures.
-While days were spent on games on our Apple IIc, when we bought a Windows computer, I quickly taught myself everything I could from Microsoft Word to Photoshop.
-A dial-up modem was no match for my determination to learn about the internet, and how to communicate instantly with people across the world.
+While days were spent on games on our Apple IIc, when we bought a Windows computer, I quickly taught myself everything I could from Word to Photoshop.
+A dial-up modem was no match for my determination to learn how to communicate instantly with people across the world through the internet.

 Going to college for Visual Communications was the obvious next step for me, where I specialized in print and web design.
-I quickly collected every Prismacolor marker available at the student store and felt as though each class was a favorite.
+I quickly collected every Prismacolor marker available at the student store and felt as though each class was my favorite.
 Remember that I mentioned making tiny booklets from scraps?
-My first job as a graphic designer was at the very same print shop my grandfather worked in – creating business cards, brochures, booklets, and more for clients.
+My first job as a graphic designer was at the very same print shop my grandfather worked in – creating business cards, brochures, booklets, and more.

 Years later, my passion for photography would again come into the picture, helping me grow as an artist and storyteller.
-During my travels I stood inches away from the brushstrokes of Van Gogh and have even touched hieroglyphics in Egypt’s oldest pyramid – those experiences helped me become even more appreciative of art, language, and their connection to each other.
-Social media is another way of communicating, and for businesses, often an under-utilized tool.
-I love to help brands communicate effectively, and ultimately, reach their full potential.
-Let’s get started!
+During my travels I stood inches away from the brushstrokes of Van Gogh and even touched hieroglyphics in Egypt’s oldest pyramid – those experiences helped me become even more appreciative of art, language, and their connection to each other.

 2018 – Current